DanielLund/Book-storage-app/README.md

 # Milestone-Project-2
-JSON version of my book storage system, app is the menu for the program and the database is the interface.
-The _ function is just so it can be used like a private function specifically for the interface and stuff.
+Updated my code to use SQLite3 instead so it doesn't just store the "database" in memory and doesn't get deleted when reran.